mrdoob/three.js/threejs/lessons/threejs-multiple-scenes.md

 Now that we've gotten multiple scenes working let's make this just slightly more generic.

 We could make it so the main render function, the one managing the canvas, just has a list of elements and their associated render function.
 For each element it would check if the element is on screen and if so call the corresponding render function.
-In this way we'd have a generic system where individual scenes aren't really aware they are aware they are being rendered in some smaller space.
+In this way we'd have a generic system where individual scenes aren't really aware they are being rendered in some smaller space.

 Here's the main render function